MicrosoftDocs/microsoft-community-training/microsoft-community-training/content-management/content-management-overview.md

 ## Enabling Global Content across multi-tenant enabled instances

+Microsoft Community Training allows to create a common repository of content which is called as **Global Content**.
+With this feature, your instance can have a set of content available across organizations/tenants that are associated with your instance.

-Global Content enables Categories/Learning Paths created in "Common" Organization to be visible for all administrators and also be available to assign it to any Group/Learning Path across tenants/organizations.
+Global Content enables administrators create Categories/Learning Paths in "Common" Organization.
+This content will now be visible to all administrators and can then be assigned to any Group/Learning Path across tenants/organizations.

 ### Steps to enable Global Content across multi-tenants